HomelabTim/Portfolio/README.md

 - Support for several shortcodes like Gallery, Timeline, GitHub cards, and Carousels
 - Buymeacoffee integration
 - Client-side site search powered by Fuse.js
-- Diagrams and visualisations using Mermaid
+- Diagrams and visualizations using Mermaid
 - Charts using Chart.js
 - TypeIt integration
 - Youtube embeds with performance improvements